How are Colors Made with Fermentation?

 It all starts with the source material – the microorganism (i.e. the microalgae) is loaded into a fermentation tank, a bioreactor that provides a closed, sterile environment for growth.

 The temperature and pH levels are closely monitored and controlled during the fermentation to maximize production.
 Since this type of bioreactor doesn’t allow sunlight to enter, the source material is ‘fed’ a substrate like glucose to help it grow since it can’t photosynthesize.
 Don’t worry!
-The microorganism only uses the sugar to multiply, so it doesn’t result in any added sugars in the final color.
+The microorganism only uses the sugar to multiply, so it doesn’t result in any added sugars in the final colour.

 This is called heterotrophic fermentation (hetero: different, trophic: eating), because the microorganism feeds on alternative substrates in the dark instead of photosynthesizing.